Appendix D — Cheatsheets

 is <host>:<container>

-These are the commands that go in a Dockerfile when you’re building it.
+These commands go in a Dockerfile when you’re building it.

 FROM |